-A memorial dedicated to 16-year-old Taylor Farley, who died after a horse-riding accident, has been established at Shepparton District Horse and Pony Club.By Fiona Broom
+A memorial dedicated to 16-year-old Taylor Farley, who died after a horse-riding accident, has been established at Shepparton District Horse and Pony Club.FIONA BROOM February 11, 2013 4:35am

 A permanent memorial to 16-year-old Taylor Farley’s skill as a horse rider and her determination now stands at Shepparton and District Horse and Pony Club.

 A life-size sculpture representing the Kialla teenager and her horse Jaffa was revealed on Saturday, ahead of the club’s first rally for the year yesterday.

 Taylor, a level-one rider and member of Shepparton and District Horse and Pony Club for more than 10 years, died after a horse riding accident near Wangaratta in February last year.

 Andrew Whitehead of Scrap Metal Sculptures took about eight months to create the memorial sculpture, sourcing machinery parts and tools to create the intricate and unique piece of art.

 Parents Neil and Belinda Farley and sons Brayden, 16, and Mason, 13, wanted to do something to remember Taylor and inspire other young riders to reach their dreams.